rnukala1982/RaviLearns.github.io/index.md

 ## About Me

-I'm **Ravi Kiran Nukala**, a Sr Director of Software Engineering based in Hayward, California.
+I'm **Ravi Kiran Nukala**, a Sr Director of Software Engineering based in SF Bay Area, California.
 I have over two decades of experience in building scalable cloud platforms and leading engineering teams.
 I enjoy exploring AI, agentic workflows, and sharing what I learn along the way.

 ---

 ## ✨ What You’ll Find Here

 ### **🔹 AI & Agentic Workflows**
-Experiments with Gemini, OpenAI, Claude, CrewAI, MCP, OB1, RAG and more.
+Experiments with Gemini, OpenAI, Claude, CrewAI, MCP, RAG and more.

 ### **🔹 Software Engineering Learnings**
 Architectures, patterns, code samples, cloud, DevOps, and performance tuning.